rwoll/CS051Proposal/README.md

 ## Adaptations: Working with the Existent Assignments

+The current labs (including write-ups, exemplars, and starter code) would simply need to be published to the starter code repository each week for students to pull into their workspaces and complete.
+The write-ups would be modified slightly to include instructions that specify the Git related actions; these write-ups can be left in Html or rewritten as Markdown for which GitHub has sleek rendering.

 ## Case Studies

 ### School of Engineering and Design, Institute of Technology (Ireland)